fmi-basel/LSTree/README.md

 - 16 GB of RAM
 - TensorFlow compatible GPU with >8 GB of VRAM

+Currently the tasks have been tested with a16 core Intel Xeon W-2145, 64 GB 2666MHz DDR4 RAM equipped with a Nvidia Quadro RTX 6000 GPU with 24 GB VRAM and using Ubuntu 18.04.6 LTS.

 The size of the deep learning models might need to be adjusted based on the available VRAM during training.

 ## Installation steps